 - UK: Call for photograph submissions of magical altars.
 Where: darraghmasonfield.com When: Ongoing.
 Who: Darragh Mason Field.

 - LONDON, UK: Discussion on the life of collector Edward Lovett.
 Where: The Clink Museum.
 When: 19 May.
 Who: George Hoyle.

 - ETON, UK: Lecture on Queen Victoria and the Last Maharajah of Lahore.
 Where: Hop House, The George Inn When: 22 May.
 Who: Talk by Essie Fox.

 - LONDON, UK: Haunted Deptford Walk.
 Where: Secret Location in Old Deptford.
 When: 28 May.
 Who: London Dreamtime.

 - LEOMINSTER, UK: Lecture on the inspiration of Herefordshire.
 Where: Leominster Library When: 1 June.
 Who: Talk by Essie Fox.

 - LONDON, UK: Lecture on Charles Godfrey Leland.
 Where: Treadwell’s Bookshop.
 When: 1 June.
 Who: Talk by Jonah Locksley.

 - LONDON, UK: The Secret Journey of John Dee Performance.
 Where: TBA.
 When: 25 June.
 Who: London Dreamtime.

 - WINCHESTER, UK: Lecture on the dissection and seduction of the female body.
 Where: West Downs Campus, University of Winchester.
 When: Late July, TBA.
 Who: Talk by Ivan Cenzi.

 1. Agricola, Georgius.
 De Re Metallica.
-Edited and translated by Herbert Clark Hoover and Lou Henry Hoover.
+Ed. and trans.
+Herbert Clark Hoover and Lou Henry Hoover.
 London: 1912.